jaspervdj/jaspervdj/posts/2014-01-05-strong-opinions.markdown

 blogpost is probably wrong or at least unjustified since I do not have a lot of experience with the other side -- making strong claims on a variety of subjects.

-Still, it intuitively feels wrong when I hear people who clearly do not have the slightest clue on how nuclear fusion and radiation exactly work make claims and even convince other people on whether or not we should abolish nuclear energy.
+Still, it intuitively feels wrong when I hear people who clearly do not know how nuclear fusion and radiation exactly work make claims and even convince other people on whether or not we should abolish nuclear energy.

 I guess I would not make a very good politician.